July 23, 2025

 Most of the gear you carry today can be powered by 120V or 208V power in the data center.
 So if you’ve ever ran out of data center to go charge your phone or laptop, stop.
 You can just plug into a rack PDU – I keep a C14 to NEMA 5-15 adapter in my bag for such occasions!

-So, what are the benefit of two phase then?
+So, what are the benefit of 208V then?

-Remember with 2 phase power you’re supplying power using two of three available phases of power – one phase on each leg or connector.
-This is providing 208v instead of 110v of power, and with that increase in voltage, that brings up the volt amps up with it, allowing that circuit to more actual work.
+Remember with 208V you’re supplying power using two of three available phases of power – one phase on each leg or connector.
+This is providing 208v instead of 120v of power, and with that increase in voltage, that brings up the volt amps up with it, allowing that circuit to more actual work.

 That’s it!
 (No, not really, please check the sources below for much more detail into power and the math behind it)